HL7/carin-rtpbc/source/pages/Information_content_and_FHIR_resources.md

 ### Resources used in the exchange
-The consumer RTPBC request and response are accomplished using FHIR **Claim** and **ClaimResponse** resources in a "predetermination" (what-if) mode.
-Other FHIR resources support the exchange by fleshing out patient, prescription, pharmacy and coverage information needed to determine accurate cost and coverage.
+The consumer RTPBC request and response are accomplished using FHIR&reg; **Claim** and **ClaimResponse** resources in a "predetermination" (what-if) mode.
+Other FHIR&reg; resources support the exchange by fleshing out patient, prescription, pharmacy and coverage information needed to determine accurate cost and coverage.
 An OperationOutcome communicates exception situations where a ClaimResponse cannot be returned

 <div><img src="images/high-level-rtpbc-fhir-resource-mapping.png" alt="related information flows"></div>